 Since this is low season in Paris, you should be able to get a good deal on flights in January, especially if you reserve tickets and packages at least two or three months ahead of your trip.

 Because tourism is in low-tide mode compared to the spring or summer, visiting January in Paris also provides great opportunities for really lingering in some of the city's best spots for art and culture, such as the Musée d'Orsay or the Centre Pompidou.
 You'll finally be able to take as much time as you want contemplating your favorite paintings or monuments.

-Finally, January is a great time to spend time in the warmth and charm of Paris' many cafes, so be sure to pack plenty of books and magazines for your trip.
-For those interested in Paris intellectual history, cafe-hopping in the city's historical Latin Quarter or in Saint-Germain-des-Prés would be a great way to spend part of a day.
+January is also a great time to spend time in the warmth and charm of Paris' many charming cafes, so be sure to pack plenty of books and magazines for your trip.

 Outdoor activities aren't out of the question either: from ice skating in the open air to day trips just outside the city (a wintery and contemplative walk in Versailles' garden can, for example, be lovely in January)

 And Now the Cons...

-January certainly isn't to everyone's liking.
-If you dislike cold and wet weather, enjoy lots of sunny outdoor activities like picnics and boating, and prefer to visit a city when it's at it's most open, Paris at this time of year is perhaps not for you.
+This time of year certainly isn't to everyone's liking.
+If you dislike cold and wet weather, enjoy lots of sunny outdoor activities like picnics and boating, and prefer to visit a city when it's at its most open and dynamic, you might want to consider visiting later in the year.